IntelPython/dpctl/docs/doc_sources/api_reference/dpctl/examples/usm_ndarray.rst

 .. rubric:: Use :meth:`usm_ndarray.device` to specify placement of new array

 .. code-block:: python
-    :caption: Create an USM-device empty array on the same device as another array
+    :caption: Create a USM-device empty array on the same device as another array

         from dpctl import tensor